 - dressing gown

 - contact lenses, solution, glasses and a case

 - wash bag with soap, a flannel or sponge, toothbrush and toothpaste etc

 - magazines, books, playing cards

 - headphones and music to listen to

 - a tablet or smartphone for web browsing, entertainment and phone calls

 Time in hospital

-You may stay in hospital for about 10 to 14 days but some may need longer to recover.
+You may stay in hospital for about 10 to 14 days but some people may need longer to recover.